SMS message settings for Amazon Cognito user pools

 role to send SMS messages to your users.
 In the Amazon Cognito console, you can set an

-IAM role selection from the
+IAM role selection from the Authentication

-Messaging tab of your user pool, under
+methods menu of your user pool, under SMS or

 The following example IAM role trust policy grants Amazon Cognito user pools a limited ability to assume the role.
 Amazon Cognito can only assume the role when it meets the following conditions: